MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple.md

 ## Publishing through the CLI
 Use the CLI as an easy way to integrate the App Center's store connection as part of your CI/CD setup, i.e., Jenkins or Go CI.

-You will need to establish a connection to a destination, i.e., Google Play, App Store, or Intune in the App Center, before you can use the CLI.
-And compile a binary that us compatible with your destination.
+You'll need to establish a connection to the App Store before you can use the CLI and compile a compatible binary.

 You can list your stores by using the list command like this:
 ```